 Since opening up the first location on 6303 North Mesa in 2017, Noodles and Dumplings has strived to bring the authentic flavors and vibrant energy of East Asia to El Paso.

-Today we have 5 locations all over El Paso (see our locations).
+Today we have five locations all over El Paso and one location in Pecos (see our locations).
 Our menu is perfect for families who have enjoyed Chinese food or for those on the more adventurous side and want to try never-before-seen dishes in El Paso.

 Here at Noodles and Dumplings, we see ourselves as one big family with employees coming from different kinds of backgrounds.
 Although we may be eating different foods at home, food is what brought us together.
 We hope you can come to try our food and become part of our family as well!